-Mini Homework Assignments: (Mini HAs)-Not everyone learns in the same way so, in order to help you to find out what learning activities help you understand the material best we are providing you with lots of different activities.
+Mini Homework Activities (MiniHA)-Not everyone learns in the same way so, in order to help you to find out what learning activities help you understand the material best we are providing you with lots of different activities.
 Each activity is worth 4 points.
-The Mini HAs are as follows:
+The MiniHA's are as follows:

-KJ Visit & CAS Visit-visit my office in L262 & visit D120 Center for Academic Success (Get a signature-See CAS statement below) so I know that you know where to go for help.
+KJ Visit & CAS Visit-Find your instructor's office & D120 Center for Academic Success (Get a signature-See CAS statement below) so your instructor knows that you know where to go for help.

 Classroom Supplement (CS)-The classroom supplement is designed along the lines of POGIL (process oriented guided inquiry learning) where students work in groups to discover concepts instead of being told concepts.
 Students are active participants in the learning process.
 Classroom supplements will often be worked on in class.
 Come prepared to contribute to your group.
 If you are unable to attend class then work on the classroom supplement to keep up.
 Classroom supplements are graded on completion.
 You will most likely need to spend time outside of class completing your supplement.
-In another class you might take notes on a PowerPoint.
-In this class your classroom supplement will be your notes.

 MasteringChemistry reading (MCR)-These open-book reading quizzes are designed to help you get the most out of reading the textbook.
 According to MC these average ~9 questions at ~7 minutes.
 Review Mini Quizzes (RMQ)-Concepts in CHE 106 build on each other.
 The material that is quizzed over in chapters 1 & 2 will be used in chapter 3, chapter 4, etc., through the cumulative final exam and even on into BIO 121 and beyond.
 In an effort to encourage you to review earlier content we are giving you the opportunity to take review mini quizzes.
 They will be composed of 8 questions that review prior content.
-For example Ch 3's RMQ will have 8 questions from Ch 1 & 2, while Ch 16 & 17's RMQ will have 8 randomly selected questions from every chapter before.
+For example Ch 3's RMQ will have 10 questions from Ch 1 & 2, while Ch 16 & 17's RMQ will have 8 randomly selected questions from every chapter before.
 The review mini quizzes will open and close on the same days as the regular quizzes.
 These are timed (10 minutes) and taken anywhere, but NOT in the testing center.
 Post Lab Activities (PL)-These are another approach to complement the classroom content.
-Some are online, some are on paper, and some have the option of online or on paper, but all are designed to give you more practice on concepts, calculations, or skills that will benefit you.
+All are on paper, but some have the option of online or on paper.
+These are designed to give you more practice on concepts, calculations, or skills that will benefit you.
 They do reflect S. Drake's love of puzzles and games and yet give you lots of practice on the concepts or calculations.